 Solder the brake shaft in place and trim the ends if necessary.

-The vacuum cylinder can be added now or later and then the two halves of the vacuum cylinder actuator soldered together and to the brake shaft.
+If you haven't already fitted the vacuum cylinder do so now and then the two halves of the vacuum cylinder actuator soldered together and to the brake shaft.

 Brake Levers